On Unbalanced Optimal Transport: Gradient Methods, Sparsity and Approximation Error: Experimental Result for GEM-RUOT on Fashion-MNIST dataset

-We test GEM-UOT (Algorithm \ref{alg: acc-proximal-gd-uot}), GEM-RUOT (Algorithm \ref{alg: acc-proximal-gd-uot-convex}) and Sinkhorn on the Fashion-MNIST dataset using the same setting as the experiment on CIFAR dataset in Section \ref{sec:real_data_exp} and report the results in Figure \ref{fig_009}.
+We test GEM-UOT (Algorithm \ref{alg: acc-proximal-gd-uot}), GEM-RUOT (Algorithm \ref{alg: acc-proximal-gd-uot-convex}) and Sinkhorn on the Fashion-MNIST dataset using the same setting as the experiment on CIFAR dataset in Section \ref{sec:real_data_exp} and report the result in Figure \ref{fig_009}.